SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-alignment.md

                     }
                 }
             }
-            @Tab("watchOS 11 and older") {
+            @Tab("watchOS 11 and Older") {
-                Recommended is center alignment due to small screens, providing a balanced layout for optimal readability.
+                For watchOS 11 and earlier, center alignment is recommended for balanced layouts on small screens.
+Leading and trailing alignments support specific design or localization needs, with default alignment ensuring natural component positioning.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-Alignment-Default-watchOS11", alt: "Default Alignment") {